-Take one tablespoon two to three times a day before meals.
+Do NOT mix in hot water.
+Instead take one tablespoon two to three times a day before meals.
 Eat it directly from the spoon without mixing it into a drink to reap the most benefits.
 Premium manuka brands don’t taste too sweet – in fact, some have a bittersweet taste.

 You can also wash it down with some plain water.

 Some premium manuka brands like Kare have a bitter aftertaste, while some other brands like Woodlands Organic and Comvita are sweeter and popular with children.

 However, manuka honey is usually thicker and takes a long time to mix with water than normal.
 Thus, you should just scoop it up and eat it.

 Can I Use a Metal Spoon or Wooden Spoon Dipper for Honey?

 No, you do not have to use a wooden or ceramic spoon for honey: any type of spoon is fine.
 The rumor that using a metal spoon will spoil them is a myth.